illinifanboy/gma/recipes/bread/bread.md

 # finalproduct: assets/images/general/noimage.jpg
 handwritten:
   - image: assets/images/handwritten/bread-sm.jpg
-# review: Not yet reviewed.
-# story:
+review: I have not tried this recipe yet.
+story: My Grandmother made so much bread that she kept a medium garbage can in her kitchen just to hold flour.
 # ingredientsimage: assets/images/general/noimage.jpg
-#ingredients:
+ingredients:
+  - name: Flour
+    amount: 6 3/4 cups
+  - name: Salt
+    amount: 1 teaspoon
+  - name: Sugar
+    amount: 2 tablespoons
+  - name: Crisco
+    amount: 1 tablespoon
+  - name: Butter
+    amount: 1 tablespoon
-#  - name: Ingredient 1
+  - name: Fresh Yeast
-#    amount: Amount 1
+    amount: 1 1/2
-#    note: Note 1
+    note: No units given.
+Is this a cake or a packet?
-#  - name: Ingredient 2
+  - name: Milk
-#    amount: Amount 2
+    amount: 2 cups
-#    note:

-#steps:
+steps:
-#  - header: Step 1
+  - header: One hour.
-#    text: The text that says what to do 1.
+    text: That's it.
+To mixing instructions.
+No proofing.
+No temperature.
 #    image: assets/images/general/noimage.jpg
 #  - header: Step 2
 #    text: The text that says what to do 2.